Okay class, how many oceanic creatures do you know that are named after kitchen appliances?

 But they usually live through it (unlike the trainer in Seaworld who got killed by that Orca a couple months ago.
 She was dragged into the pool and possibly drowned, or died of what my favorite news report described as: “wounds inconsistent with life.”
 HAH).

 The shark does eat squid and small fish like a normal non-psycho, this is just when the opportunity presents itself.
 Making our Cookie a facultative ectoparasite.
 Which is science speak for: optional (facultative), from the outside not the inside (ecto), bitch.

 Oh, but that’s not all.
 You know how a lot of sharks have multiple rows of teeth?
-And they’re constantly losing them with normal wear and tear (oh hoh) but it’s no big thing cuz it’s just one tooth and there’s more waiting in line?
+And they’re constantly losing them with normal wear and tear (emphasis on the tear) but it’s no big thing cuz it’s just one tooth and there’s more waiting in line?
 Well, Cookie-cutter sharks are the same way, except that their teeth are all connected to either the top or bottom row, and they shed an entire row in one big chunk!
-But the

-WEIRDEST thing is that they swallow it! (which is it baby, spits or swallows?)
+But the WEIRDEST thing is that they swallow it! (which is it baby, spits or swallows?)
 Scientists (hellooo scientists) say they’re possibly reclaiming all the lost calcium.
 What?!
 Explain this to me please.
-I need iron in my diet, doesn’t mean I’m gonna go gulping no chainsaw!
+I need iron in my diet, hand me that chainsaw.
 Soft tissue innards much?

 All cookies were monitored in the making of this blog.
 None were harmed.